rdkcentral/Lightning-SDK/docs/plugins/language.md

 ### Loading on Boot

 You can automatically load and initialize the Language plugin when your App boots, by specifying a `static` method `language()` on the `App` class in **src/App.js**.

-The `language` method returns the language to be used on initialization.
-This can either be a string or a promise that resolves a string with the language code.
+The `language` method should return the language to be used on initialization.
+This can either be a string or a Promise that resolves to a string with the language code.

 ```js
 export default class App extends Lightning.Component {